Tokke1111ALT/GeoFS-FriendList/README.md

 ## Not Working?
 Make sure:

-You filled in the callsign(name) in correctly for now its capital sensitive You're using the latest version of GeoFS
+You filled in the callsign(name) in correctly for now its capital sensitive<br/>
+You're using the latest version of GeoFS<br/>
-Your script manager is working correctly
+Your script manager is working correctly<br/>
-You don't have conflicting scripts running
+You don't have conflicting scripts running<br/>
-If it still doesn’t work, please create an issue on the GitHub page.
+If it still doesn’t work, please create an issue on the GitHub page.<br/>

 ## Contribution
 Found a bug?
 Want to add features?
 Fork the project and submit a pull request!
 All contributions are welcome.